UN-SPIDER: Technical advisory support

 four complementary types of activities: Providing policy-relevant advice to institutions and governments regarding the use of space-based (spatial) information to support the full disaster management cycle, facilitating access to space-based data and services, facilitating the training of individuals on access to and use of such data and facilitating access to infrastructure, hardware, and software, and services for space-based applications.
 Therefore, UN-SPIDER's capacity building simultaneously aims at institutions, individuals and infrastructure.

-In the case of emergencies and disasters, UN-SPIDER provides Emergency Support by taking the role of a bridge linking the disaster management agencies in charge of response operations with space agencies or the mechanisms which have been established by the space community such as the International Charter: Space and Major Disasters.
-UN-SPIDER provides this support through the activation of its network of Regional Support Offices (RSO) and through links with specific space agencies.
+In the case of emergencies and disasters, UN-SPIDER provides emergency support by taking the role of a bridge linking the disaster management agencies in charge of response operations with space agencies or the mechanisms which have been established by the space community such as the International Charter: space and major disasters.
+UN-SPIDER provides this support through the activation of its network of regional support offices (RSO) and through links with specific space agencies.

 UN-SPIDER's network

 UN-SPIDER created a global network in order to foster and strengthen strategic alliances and partnerships on a global and regional scale.
-There are two types of networks: Regional Support Offices (RSOs) and National Focal Points (NFP).
+There are two types of networks: RSOs and national focal points (NFPs).